Board of Trustees

 Christopher Marsella – President of the Board.
 Chair of the Advancement Committee and past Co-chair of the Winter Bash.
 Chris is the President of Marsella Development Corporation, Providence.
 He resides in College Hill, on the East Side of Providence.

-Warren Jagger – Vice President of the Board.
+Warren Jagger –President-Elect of the Board.
 Co-chair of the PPS Planning and Architectural Review Committee.
-Warren is an accomplished architectural photographer, owner, and principal of Warren Jagger Photography, with a studio in Providence’s Jewelry District.
-He is also a RISD graduate and photographer of the PPS/AIAri Guide to Providence Architecture.
+Warren is an accomplished architectural photographer, owner and principal of Warren Jagger Photography, with a studio in Providence’s Jewelry District.
+He is also a RISD graduate and photographer of the PPS/AIA Guide to Providence Architecture.
 He is a board member of the Sakonnet Preservation Association.
 Warren and his wife reside on the East Side of Providence and in Little Compton.

-Cait Swanson – Secretary of the Board.
-A longtime PPS volunteer, Cait Swanson has chaired both the Festival of Historic Houses and Winter Bash Committees several times.
-Cait currently works at Citizens Bank in strategic communications.
+Cait Swanson – Vice President of the Board.
+A long-time PPS volunteer, Cait Swanson has chaired both the Festival of Historic Houses and Winter Bash committees several times.
+She served as Secretary of the Board (2018 & 2019).
+Cait currently works at Citizens Bank in strategic communications where she focuses on keeping colleagues informed and engaged.
 Prior to joining Citizens, Cait held a variety of community-facing roles in corporate environments.
 Additionally, Cait provides PPS with valuable advancement support cultivated through her work on two successful stateside bond referendum campaigns as well as through managing Rhode Island College’s Annual Fund.

-Rita Danielle Steele – Assistant Secretary of the Board.
-Served as Co-chair of the Festival of Historic Houses Committee (2016 & 2017).
-Owner and Founder of real estate consulting firm Steele Realty Consultants, Rita Danielle Steele is a licensed attorney in MA and RI, a licensed contractor, and previously served as Principal Managing Broker and remains a Founding Partner of Geo Properties Inc. Rita is a member of many organizations and committees, and while her interests are wide ranging, her longtime passion for Providence’s historic properties has been a primary focus, inspiring her to specialize in historic restoration and real estate development.
+Rita Danielle Steele – Vice President of the Board.
+Served as Assistant Secretary of the Board (2018 & 2019).
+Co-chair of the Festival of Historic Houses Committee (2016 & 2017).
+Owner and Founder of real estate consulting firm Steele Realty Consultants, Rita Danielle Steele is a licensed attorney in MA and RI, a licensed contractor, and previously served as Principal Managing Broker and remains a Founding Partner of Geo Properties Inc. Rita is a member of many organizations and committees and while her interests are wide ranging, her long-time passion for Providence’s historic properties has served as a primary focus, inspiring her to specialize in historic restoration and real estate development.
 She was most recently named a 2015 Rhody Award recipient for her restoration of the historic Rumford Library.